Brian Wilson: 1975–1982: First Landy intervention, Love You, and regression

 After a disastrous Australian tour in 1978, Wilson regressed and began secretly acquiring cocaine and barbiturates.
 In mid-1978, following an overdose, he hitchhiked in West Hollywood, eventually arriving at a gay bar where he played piano for drinks.
 A bar patron then drove him to Mexico, after which he hitchhiked to San Diego.
 Days later, police found him in Balboa Park without shoes, money, or a wallet, and he was taken to Alvarado Hospital to detox from alcohol poisoning.
 Wilson rejoined his bandmates for the recording of L.A.
 (Light Album) (March 1979), but after producing demos and early recordings, he asked that Bruce Johnston take over the project.

-With his marriage unraveling, Wilson left his mansion in Beverly Hills for a modest home on Sunset Boulevard, where his alcoholism worsened.
+Wilson left his mansion in Beverly Hills for a home on Sunset Boulevard, where his alcoholism worsened.
 After attacking his doctor, he was institutionalized at Brotzman Memorial Hospital—initially admitted in November 1978 for three months, discharged for one month, then readmitted.
 In January 1979, while hospitalized, his caregivers Stan Love and Rocky Pamplin were dismissed.
 Wilson was released in March.
-He rented a house in Santa Monica and was cared for by a "round-the-clock" psychiatric nursing team.
+He rented a house in Santa Monica and was cared for by a psychiatric nursing team.
 Later, he purchased a home in Pacific Palisades.
 Although his bandmates urged him to produce their next album, Keepin' the Summer Alive (March 1980), he was unable or unwilling to do so.